Palitana temples: Main temples

 After visiting Adishwara, a temple similar in design, Dilwara temple, is located to the right of the steps used for descending from the main shrine, built in marble.
 In this temple, Suparswanatha is carved in the centre of a cube-shaped column; Adinatha and Parswanatha adorn the top and bottom of the column.
 Carvings on the ceiling, floor and the column are very elegantly sculpted.
 Parswanatha Temple is located in front of this temple.

-In 2016, a 108 feet idol of Adinath(Rishabhnatha) was installed.
+In 2016, a 108 feet idol of Adinath (Rishabhnatha) was installed.

 Renovations

 There have been frequent renovations and many of them are dated to the 16th century.
 New temples continue to be built here.
 Renovations occurred at least 16 times during the avasarpinikala (the descending half of the wheel of time):

-It is believed that the 17th renovation will occur in future.
+It is believed that the 17th renovation will occur in the future.

 Religious practices

-Most devout Jains prefer to walk up, but elderly pilgrims sometimes opt for a pallanquin (doli) to be manually carried from the town to the hilltop.
+Most devout Jains prefer to walk up, but elderly pilgrims sometimes opt for a palanquin (doli) to be manually carried from the town to the hilltop.
 The temples remain closed for the devotees during the monsoon season.
 In the month of Phalguna (February/March), Jain pilgrims take a longer route, one passing through five sacred temple sites over a distance of 45 km.

 The Palitana temples are in clusters traditionally known as tunks (tuks, tonks).
 As a religious practice they cover their mouth while offering puja to the tirthankaras at the temples so that they don't hurt any insects by swallowing them with an open mouth.
 Also, for this reason they do not offer open lighted lamps but offer aarti with covered lanterns.
 The religious practice also involves pilgrimage by fasting throughout the journey to and from the shrines.
 They also build their temples in white marble to demonstrate purity.
 Silence and prayers are the order of the day when one is climbing up the hills on pilgrimage.
 Fasting continues until they have returned to the auditorium of Anandji Kalyanji Trust at the foothill.